Fatiha26/task-project/README.md

 # Task Project

-This project is built using React JS, Tailwind CSS.
+This is the "Task 1: Create a responsive webpage" project, built using React JS, Tailwind CSS.
 The application features a user profile, photo and video gallery, and a blog section.

 ## Table of Contents